CodenameCypher/ValMob/README.md

 # ValMob - Valorant Esports Scheduling App

-ValMob is an Android application designed to provide users with up-to-date information about Valorant esports tournaments, matches, statistics, and news.
-This app aims to keep Valorant enthusiasts informed and engaged with the latest happenings in the competitive gaming scene.
+ValMob is an Android application created using Flutter and designed to provide users with up-to-date information about Valorant esports tournaments, matches, statistics, and news.
+This app aims to keep Valorant and Valorant Esports enthusiasts informed and engaged with the latest happenings in the competitive gaming scene.

 ## Features